Introduction to the SkewT Diagram

 Atmospheric Soundings

 As will be discussed in the next section, a great deal of valuable information about an atmospheric profile can be obtained from a SkewT diagram simply by reading the intersections of various lines on the chart.
-In addition, many SkewT diagrams also include the trajectory of a theoretical parcel of air that starts at the same position as the measured temperature profile but then rises under very special thermodynamic assumptions which are different than the actual atmospheric conditions.
+In addition, many SkewT diagrams also include the trajectory of a theoretical parcel of air that starts at the same position as the measured temperature profile but then rises under very special thermodynamic assumptions which may different than the actual atmospheric conditions.

 Thermodynamic Background of the SkewT Diagram